-Answer 7: We offer 2 free tickets for every submission selected to this event, that must be claimed within 30 days of acceptance.
+Answer 7: We offer 2 free tickets for every submission selected to each event, that must be claimed within 30 days of acceptance.
+Once selected, you will be offered a promo code on Eventbrite for a ticket fee waiver.
 Afterwards, we release the event tickets to the public.
-Each ticket is approximately $20 US per person.
+Each ticket is approximately $25 US per person.

 FilmFreeway Frequently Asked Questions